 Epazote is common to Mexican cooking.
 While fresh epazote should be your first choice, it is often difficult to find.
 When substituting our dried herb, use one-half the amount specified for fresh leaves.
 Epazote is most commonly found in bean dishes.
 It is also used in soups and moles.

 Epazote has a slightly tangy flavor, reminiscent of oregano.
-It's used both for flavor and for it's ability to reduce the flatulence associates with bean dishes.
+It is used both for flavor and for its ability to reduce the flatulence associated with bean dishes.